This holiday season, give gifts that help protect the nature of Maine! Here are a few suggestions from the Natural Resources Council of Maine...

 Share Maine’s Beauty All Year Long with Nature of Maine Calendars Our popular, one-of-a-kind wall calendar showcased the beauty of Maine in photos, many taken by NRCM members!
 The calendar also features landmark victories for Maine’s land, air, waters, and wildlife, provides moon phase dates, and much.
 They’re free (donations cheerfully accepted!) and they make great stocking stuffers!
 To get yours, contact us at email@example.com or (207) 430-0106.

 “Book” Your Holiday Gifts Our popular Explore Maine publication features a wide range of books based on or in Maine and written by NRCM members.
-From E.B.
-White (yes, he was a long-time member) and Senator George Mitchell to some of Maine’s favorite adventurers, poets, novelists, and natural history writers, you’ll find something for everyone on your list when you peruse the pages of Explore Maines past and present.
+From long-time NRCM board member and conservation champion Bill Townsend and well-known outdoor writer George Smith to some of Maine’s favorite adventurers, poets, novelists, and children's authors, you’ll find something for everyone on your list when you peruse the pages of Explore Maines past and present.

-Spread the Spirit of NRCM Purchase an NRCM mug and fill it with packets of cocoa, coffee gift cards, or organic chocolates; add a bow you’ve got a great gift!
-Now imagine what you could put in one of our durable canvas totes—just don’t forget to include an NRCM cap or t-shirt!
+Spread the Spirit of NRCM Purchase a newly designed NRCM mug with Rachel Carson quote and photo by NRCM member Walter Mugdan (yes..."Mug"-dan!) and fill it with packets of cocoa, coffee gift cards, or organic chocolates; add a bow you’ve got a great gift!
+Now imagine what you could put in one of our durable canvas totes—just don’t forget to include an NRCM cap or new t-shirt designed by Maine artist Jon Luoma!
 Be sure to add them on your own holiday wish list!

 Here’s a “Bright Idea”: You don’t have to be Scrooge to want to save money on energy costs.
 Request a copy of our “Bright Ideas” energy-saving tips brochure for the people on your list—an awesome, out-of-the-box way to show you care!